 The image shows cardiac muscle fibers sectioned longitudinally.

-The image shows the transverse striation (bands) of the cardiac fibers, similar to that of skeletal muscle fibers.
+The transverse striation (bands) of the cardiac fibers, similar to that of skeletal muscle fibers, becomes very evident when these staibns are used.

 In addition, there are dark, thicker lines of varying sizes arranged transversely across the fibers.
 These are the intercalated discs and appear highlighted in white.

-Intercalated discs are difficult to see in cross-sections of the fibers.
+Intercalated discs are not always easy to recognize in cross-sections of fibers stained with HE.

 Cardiac muscle.
 Staining: Phosphotungstic hematoxylin.
 Magnification: medium.